Why most business ideas fail (and how to fix yours)

 +

 Sometimes, but only by mutating it, not by pushing harder.
 Three reds means the shape of the idea is off, not the execution.
 The fix is to keep the underlying customer pain and re-run the idea through different angles: change the buyer, change the price model, change the wedge product, or unbundle one feature.
-That is exactly what IdeaTwister does in an hour.
+That is exactly what IdeaTwister does in minutes.
 Human brainstorming usually only produces two or three angles before you get tired.
-The engine produces fifty.
+The engine produces 25.

 Fix the idea before you build it